MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In **Microsoft Edge**, navigate to **https://www.office.com** and log into the Microsoft 365 as **Joni Sherman**.
+1. In **Microsoft Edge**, navigate to **https://www.office.com** and log into Microsoft 365 as **Joni Sherman**.

-1. In the Microsoft O365 landing page, select the App launcher icon in the top-left corner (the icon with nine dots), then select **SharePoint** from the sub-menu.
+1. In the Microsoft 365 landing page, select the App launcher icon in the top-left corner (the icon with nine dots), then select **SharePoint** from the sub-menu.
 1. If prompted, close the **Welcome to SharePoint Start Page** window.

-1. On the SharePoint landing page, select the **Communication site** SharePoint site.
+1. On the SharePoint landing page, search for _Communication site_ then select **Communication site** from the search results.

-	Note: Type **Communication site** in the search bar and search for it.

 1. In the top navigation bar, select the **Documents** tab.